 Tsum Valley (USD 40 per week Sept-Nov and USD 30 per person week Dec-Aug)

-Manaslu Circuit Trek (USD 100 per week Sept-Nov and USD 75 per week Dec-Augt)
+Manaslu Circuit Trek (USD 100 per week Sept-Nov and USD 75 per week Dec-Aug)

-This restricted area permits are mandatory to ensure that trekkers do not impact negatively the local communities or ecosystems, and often includes additional fees to support local development of the region .
+This restricted area permits are mandatory to ensure that trekkers do not impact the local communities or ecosystems negatively, and often include additional fees to support local development of the region.

 On some trekking routes, you may require more than just one permit.
-Let’s take an example, trekking to Everest Base Camp requires both Sagarmatha National Park entry permit, TIMS card and Pasang Lhamu Rural Municipality entry permit.
-Same like in certain sections of the Annapurna Circuit “Upper Mustang” requires an Annapurna Conservation Area Permit (ACAP) permit and TIMS card.
-We suggest you to always check the route in advance to make sure you have all necessary permits with you.
+Let’s take an example, trekking to Everest Base Camp requires both Sagarmatha National Park entry permit, TIMS card, and Pasang Lhamu Rural Municipality entry permit.
+Same as in certain sections of the Annapurna Circuit, “Upper Mustang” requires an Annapurna Conservation Area Permit (ACAP) permit and TIMS card.
+We suggest that you to always check the route in advance to make sure you have all necessary permits with you.

 Popular Trekking Regions and Required Permits

-Here are some most popular trekking routes in Nepal and the required permits.
+Here are some of the most popular trekking routes in Nepal and the required permits.

 | Trekking Regions |